 - An encoded video H264 and encoded audio AAC

-- Sending of the keyframe every 2 seconds throughout the stream.
+- Sending of the keyframe every two seconds throughout the stream.

 12. The Facebook Live map lets users discover live streams based on their geographical location.